KU-CS-Camp/KU-CS-Camp.github.io/python-review-exercises.md

 ```
 Using ‘as np’ means that when you reference the library you can just use np rather than type numpy every time.
 For example, call np.function(array)

-3. Create an array of random integers
+3. Create a variable equal to an array of random integers.
+For example, 77, 23, 1, 34
-4. Print out the results of using NumPy to find the following (For syntax: [NumPy Reference](https://www.w3schools.com/python/numpy/numpy_intro.asp)):
+4. Print out the results of using NumPy to find the following (For syntax: [NumPy Reference]([https://www.w3schools.com/python/numpy/numpy_intro.asp](https://numpy.org/doc/stable/reference/routines.math.html))):
     - Size
     - Minimum and maximum (amax, amin)
     - Mean